Strawberry Ricotta cake – easy 1 Bowl recipe

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 I’m in love with this beautiful, deliciously scented strawberry ricotta cake!
-The moist texture, the juicy strawberries, the vanilla and lemon hints, make this super easy one-bowl cake to die for, guaranteed.
+Its moist texture, juicy strawberries, and vanilla and lemon hints make this super easy one-bowl cake sure to impress!

-The creamy, mildly sweet ricotta creates an amazing, dense texture which pairs beautifully with juicy strawberries and vanilla.
-This soft, fresh italian cheese with its delicate flavour keeps the lovely crumbs moist for days without weighting down.
+The creamy, mildly sweet ricotta creates an amazing, dense texture that pairs beautifully with juicy strawberries and vanilla.
+This soft, fresh Italian cheese, with its delicate flavour, keeps the lovely crumbs moist for days without weighing them down.

 And it’s not too sweet, not too heavy, not too wet, it’s just right and so yummy.

-I’m talking about a marriage made in heaven, absolutely one of our favorite ricotta recipes!
-No food coloring, no flavorings, but only simple, fresh ingredients and cheerful strawberries.
+I’m talking about a marriage made in heaven—absolutely one of our favorite ricotta dessert recipes.
+There is no food coloring or flavoring, just simple, fresh ingredients and cheerful strawberries.

-And if strawberries are not in season or are too expensive for your tight budget, just go for frozen as I did: they’re much cheaper, convenient, and work just fine.
+If strawberries are out of season or too expensive for your tight budget, go for frozen, as I did: they’re much cheaper, convenient, and work just fine.

 List of the ingredients